akobyl/stm32_adc_spi_converter/readme.md

 Pinout:

 * PA1: ADC_In1
-* PA4: SPI_Nss
+* PB12: SPI_Nss
-* PA5: SPI1_Sck
+* PB13: SPI2_Sck
-* PA7: SPI1_Mosi
+* PB15: SPI2_Mosi

 ## Firmware Description

-The SysTick interrupt triggers every 1ms and calls a single function to read the ADC and then output that value over SPI1.
+The main function initializes the ADC, GPIO, and SPI peripherals and then repeatedly sends a SPI command containing the ADC reading over the SPI output.